 Well, during the 1700’s when wool was hard to come by due to the incompetence of Bo-Beep and Boy Blue, mulberry plantations were planted across London in order to create a domestic silk-weaving industry.
-One problem: the silkworms did not fare too well in the inclement British weather.
-So, why did people still feel compelled to walk around these half-frozen trees?
+One problem: The silkworms did not fare too well in the inclement weather.
+So why did people still feel compelled to walk around these half-frozen trees?

-It is believed the nursery rhyme comes from the female prison, HMP Wakefield, where the prisoners got their morning exercise by walking around a rather large mulberry tree in the middle of the courtyard.
+It is believed the nursery rhyme comes from the female prison, HMP Wakefield, where the prisoners got their morning exercise by walking around a mulberry in the middle of the courtyard.